merely-useful/py-rse/.github/CONTRIBUTING.md

 4. After the sponsor presents the proposal, a "sense" vote is cast for the proposal prior to any discussion:
     -   Who likes the proposal?
     -   Who can live with the proposal?
-    -   Who is uncomfortable with the proposal?
+    -   Who disagrees with the proposal?

 5. If all or most of the group likes or can live with the proposal, it is immediately moved to a formal vote with no further discussion.

-6. If most of the group is uncomfortable with the proposal, it is postponed for further rework by the sponsor.
+6. If most of the group disagrees with the proposal, it is postponed for further rework by the sponsor.

-7. If some members are uncomfortable they can briefly state their objections.
+7. If some members disagree they can briefly state their objections.
     A timer is then set for a brief discussion moderated by the facilitator.
     After 10 minutes or when no one has anything further to add (whichever comes first), the facilitator calls for a yes-or-no vote on the question: